smsatheesh/DSA-in-JAVA-with-Problems/README.md

 # DSA-in-JAVA-with-Problems
-Data Structures and algorithms in java with problems worked on it.
+Data Structures and algorithms in java with problems worked on it